eclipse-kura/kura/docs/kura-wires/script-components/nashorn-script-filter.md

-# Script Filter
+# Nashorn Script Filter

-The Script Filter component provides scripting functionalities in Kura Wires using the Nashorn Javascript engine:
+The **Script Filter Component** provides scripting functionalities in Kura Wires using the Nashorn Javascript engine:

 * The script execution is triggered when a wire envelope is received by the filter component.
 * It is possible to access to the received envelope and inspect the wire records contained in it form the script.